VirtualPatientEngine/VPEHackathonAIAgentsCO/docs/setup.md

 ### Step 2: Enable simultaneous capsule collaboration with version control using git and GitHub
 1. Navigate to our [GitHub repository](https://github.com/VirtualPatientEngine/VPEHackathonAIAgentsCOTemplate)
-2. Each team will create their own fork
+2. Each team will have their own branch `[Team Name]` created by the coaches

-VirtualPatientEngine/VPEHackathonAIAgentsCOTemplate/main --> [TeamLeadAccount]/VPEHackathonAIAgentsCOTemplate/main
+    VirtualPatientEngine/VPEHackathonAIAgentsCOTemplate/main --> /VPEHackathonAIAgentsCOTemplate/[Team Name]

+3. Each team member will need to add their own pesonal access token in Code Ocean

+    1. Follow GitHub instructions to generate personal access token: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens
+    2. Then on Code Ocean, click on the `account` icon on the bottom left side, and go to `credentials`.
+    3. Click on `⊕ Add credential` and choose `GitHub`, then add your username (in GitHub) and the token you have created.

-3. Each team member will create their own capsule in Code Ocean by cloning their team's GitHub repository
+4. Each team member will create their own capsule in Code Ocean by cloning the template repository

     1. Click on the `New Capsule` button on the top right corner.
     2. Select `Copy from public Git`.
-    3. Paste the git repository address: (i.e., https://github.com/[TeamLeadAccount]/VPEHackathonAIAgentsCOTemplate.git)
+    3. Paste the git repository address: (i.e., https://github.com/VirtualPatientEngine/VPEHackathonAIAgentsCOTemplate)
     4. Click `clone`
     5. The capsule will be cloned within a few seconds.

-4. Each team member will need to add their own pesonal access token in Code Ocean

-    1. Follow GitHub instructions to generate personal access token: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens
-    2. Then on Code Ocean, click on the `account` icon on the bottom left side, and go to `credentials`.
-    3. Click on `⊕ Add credential` and choose `GitHub`, then add your username (in GitHub) and the token you have created.

 5. Each team member will need to attached shared data assets to their own capsule in Code Ocean